stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/18_Cookies_And_Sessions/02_Sessions.md

 	:::php
 	Session::set('MyValue', 6);

 Saves the value of to session data.
-You can also save arrays or serialized objects in session (but note there may be size restrictions as to how much you can save).
+You can also save arrays or serialised objects in session (but note there may be size restrictions as to how much you can save).

 	:::php
 	// saves an array
 	Session::set('MyArrayOfValues', array('1','2','3'));

-	// saves an object (you'll have to unserialize it back)
+	// saves an object (you'll have to unserialise it back)
 	$object = new Object();
 	Session::set('MyObject', serialize($object));